 Pinyin name: Gān Fēng Nèi Dòng - Rè Jí Shēng Fēng

-Once in the Blood, it can stir up the Wind, causing an Excess amount of Internal Wind.
+Once the Heat is in the Blood, it can stir up the Wind, causing an Excess amount of Internal Wind.
 The underlying mechanic is that it injures the Yin (since Blood is Yin in nature) and the resulting Yin deficiency gives rise to Internal Wind.

 It is more seen in children with febrile diseases such as measles, encephalitis and meningitis.